-Calsonic Kansei Corporation and Nissan Shatai Co., Ltd. are the listed subsidiaries which the Company respectively has 40.7% and 43.1% of the total number of the issued shares.
-The Company respects the independence of the business operation of those listed subsidiaries while keeping close relations with them.
+Nissan Shatai Co., Ltd. is the listed subsidiary which the Company has 43.1% of the total number of the issued shares.
+The Company respects the independence of the business operation of that listed subsidiary while keeping close relations with it.